CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: CortexODE-based Processing Pipeline

 As shown in Figure~\ref{fig:pipeline}, two CortexODE models learn to shrink the initial WM surface to a WM surface and to expand the WM surface to a pial surface respectively.
-The mesh self-intersections can be prevented effectively according to the uniqueness property of ODE solutions.
-Since it is challenging to reconstruct an accurate pial surface, we use an inflated WM surface as the input for CortexODE to extract pial surfaces.
-The inflating and smoothing process is given in Algorithm~\ref{algo:inflate}.
+To train the CortexODE models, we minimize the distance between predicted surface mesh $\hat{\mathcal{M}}$ and ground truth (GT) mesh $\mathcal{M}_*$ without regularization terms.
+We generate the GT surfaces by traditional pipelines~\cite{hughes2017dhcp,glasser2013hcp,fischl2012freesurfer}.